5 Interactive Platform Booms From Lockdown

 When gyms closed many found refuge in 15 min home-workout tutorials from fitness influencers on YouTube.
 But as the novelty faded, motivation to work out next to a comfortable sofa and a fridge full of snacks dwindled.

 Peloton came to the rescue.
 Offering high-priced professional exercise equipment combined with access to live and on-demand workout classes, Peloton became the solution to staying fit at home.

-Backed by A-Listers including Richard Branson, David Beckham, and Usain Bolt, Peloton saw a surge in sales with revenue more than $600m in 2020 – a 127% year-on-year increase.
+Backed by A-Listers including Richard Branson, David Beckham, and Usain Bolt, Peloton saw a surge in sales with revenue of more than $600m in 2020 – a 127% year-on-year increase.
 And it probably did improve peoples’ wellbeing: the average monthly number of workouts were double what was recorded in 2019.

 Facetime with a GP?

 Given the health emergency, GPs closed their doors and doctors prioritised COVID patients.
 Many felt left behind but others found a solution in digital access to their healthcare professionals.

 Healthcare apps like eConsult, accuRx and Babylon all recorded spikes in activity during restricted access to GPs.
 These services allow patients to video call practitioners for a consultation or message them with images, much like a healthcare WhatsApp system.

 These avenues have been most effective for patients suffering from mental health; Orcha has found a more than 200% increase in download rates in 2020 compared to the preceding year.

 Masterclass-ing your way through Lockdown